W5ALC/SkywarnPlus/README.md

 # SkywarnPlus

-SkywarnPlus is an optimized, powerful weather alert system designed for Asterisk/app_rpt repeater controller systems.
-Developed in Python, a high-level and fast programming language, SkywarnPlus leverages the capabilities of the new and improved [NWS CAP v1.2 JSON API](https://www.weather.gov/documentation/services-web-api).
+SkywarnPlus is an optimized, powerful weather alert system designed for Asterisk/app_rpt repeater controller systems such as [AllStarLink](https://allstarlink.org/) and [HAMVOIP](https://hamvoip.org/).
+It's written in Python and utilizes the new [NWS CAP v1.2 JSON API](https://www.weather.gov/documentation/services-web-api).
+SkywarnPlus is optimized to be resource-efficient and offers customization options to suit various user needs.

-The system is resource-efficient, meaning it doesn't consume unnecessary internet bandwidth or cause excess wear on your physical storage.
-This is especially beneficial for Raspberry Pi users, as it helps to extend the lifespan of your SD card by limiting unnecessary I/O operations.

-SkywarnPlus is designed to deliver timely and accurate weather alerts while providing extensive customization options to suit your specific needs.

 ## Features

-* **Natural Human Speech**: SkywarnPlus features a library of real female human speech recordings, providing a more pleasant and natural experience compared to synthesized speech.
-This leads to clearer, more understandable alerts that enhance user experience.
+* **Human Speech Alerts**: Provides a library of recorded human speech for clearer, more understandable alerts.
-* **Optimized Performance**: SkywarnPlus is written in Python, resulting in superior performance compared to scripts written in bash.
-The optimized design ensures minimal impact on internet bandwidth and physical storage.
+* **Performance**: Designed for minimal impact on internet bandwidth and storage, reducing unnecessary I/O operations.
-* **Comprehensive alert coverage**: You can specify as many counties or zones as you want to check for alerts, enabling broad coverage and ensuring you're always informed about the latest weather conditions.
+* **Alert Coverage**: Allows specifying multiple counties or zones for alerts, ensuring broad coverage.
-* **Advanced filtering**: Block or filter any alerts you don't want.
-SkywarnPlus supports regular expressions and wildcards, giving you comprehensive control over the alerts you receive.
+* **Alert Filtering**: Provides advanced options to block or filter alerts using regular expressions and wildcards.
-* **Automatic courtesy tone changes**: SkywarnPlus can automatically change the repeater courtesy tones when specified alerts exist, adding a layer of customization and relevance to your alert system.
+* **Courtesy Tone Changes**: Changes repeater courtesy tones based on active alerts.
-* **Duplicate alert removal**: SkywarnPlus automatically removes any duplicate alerts, ensuring you only receive unique and relevant alerts.
+* **Duplicate Alert Removal**: Ensures you receive unique and relevant alerts by automatically removing duplicates.
-* **Selectable alert broadcasting**: You can choose to broadcast alerts when weather conditions change or when they dissipate, providing timely updates on weather conditions.
+* **Selective Broadcasting**: Broadcasts alerts on weather conditions' onset or dissipation.
-* **Automated Tailmessage management**: Tailmessage management provides selectable unobtrusive alerting even if alert broadcasting is disabled.
+* **Tailmessage Management**: Provides unobtrusive alerting if alert broadcasting is disabled.
-* **Pushover integration**: Get alerts and debug messages directly sent to your phone, ensuring you're always connected and updated.
+* **Pushover Integration**: Sends alerts and debug messages directly to your phone.
-* **Supports multiple local nodes**: SkywarnPlus allows you to specify as many local node numbers as you want for alerting, providing flexibility in how your alerts are distributed.
+* **Multiple Local Nodes**: Supports alert distribution to as many local node numbers as desired.

 ## How It Works

-SkywarnPlus is a sophisticated weather alert system for Asterisk/app_rpt repeater controller systems.
-It leverages the capabilities of the National Weather Service's (NWS) CAP v1.2 JSON API.
-Here's a detailed breakdown of how SkywarnPlus functions:
+SkywarnPlus is a Python-based weather alert system for Asterisk/app_rpt repeater controller systems, leveraging the National Weather Service's (NWS) CAP v1.2 JSON API.
+The system follows several key steps to deliver timely and accurate weather alerts:

-1. **Data Fetching**: SkywarnPlus queries the NWS CAP v1.2 API at regular intervals.
-This API provides a JSON response containing comprehensive details about the latest weather conditions and alerts.
+1. **Data Fetching**: The system performs regular API calls to the NWS CAP v1.2 API, which provides comprehensive, real-time data on the latest weather conditions and alerts.
+The frequency of these calls can be adjusted according to user needs.

+2. **Data Parsing**: Upon receiving the API response, SkywarnPlus parses the JSON data to extract the information pertinent to weather alerts.
+This involves reading the structured JSON data and converting it into an internal format for further processing.

-2. **Data Parsing and Filtering**: Upon receiving the API response, SkywarnPlus parses the JSON data to extract relevant information.
-It then filters this information based on user-defined criteria set in the configuration file, such as specific counties or zones of interest.
-Users can also choose to filter out certain types of alerts using regular expressions and wildcards.
+3. **Data Filtering**: The extracted data is then filtered based on user-defined criteria set in the configuration file.
+This includes narrowing down the information to specific counties or zones of interest, as well as excluding certain types of alerts.
+The filtering mechanism supports regular expressions and wildcards for more sophisticated filtering rules.

-3. **Alert Management**: SkywarnPlus intelligently manages alerts, eliminating duplicates to ensure that you only receive unique and relevant weather warnings.
+4. **Alert Management**: SkywarnPlus manages the filtered alerts intelligently, ensuring that each alert is unique and relevant.
+Duplicate alerts are automatically removed from the pool of active alerts to prevent repetition and alert fatigue.

-4. **Alert Broadcasting**: Based on your settings, SkywarnPlus will then broadcast the alerts.
-You can customize this process to broadcast alerts when weather conditions change or when they dissipate.
+5. **Alert Broadcasting**: The system then broadcasts the alerts according to user-defined settings.
+You can customize these settings to broadcast alerts when new weather conditions are detected or when existing conditions dissipate.
+This ensures timely communication of weather changes.

-5. **Tailmessage and Courtesy Tones**: SkywarnPlus can automatically update tailmessages and change the repeater courtesy tones when specific alerts are active.
-This process is also customizable based on user preferences.
+6. **Tailmessage and Courtesy Tones**: In addition to broadcasting alerts, SkywarnPlus also automatically updates tailmessages and changes the repeater courtesy tones when specific alerts are active.
+These changes add a level of customization and context-awareness to the alert system and can be tailored to individual preferences.

-6. **Pushover Integration**: SkywarnPlus is integrated with Pushover, which means it can send alerts and debug messages directly to your phone, keeping you constantly updated.
+7. **Pushover Integration**: SkywarnPlus integrates with Pushover, a mobile notification service, to send alerts and debug messages directly to your phone.
+This provides a direct and immediate communication channel, keeping you constantly updated on the latest weather conditions.

-7. **Real Human Speech**: Unlike many other weather alert systems, SkywarnPlus uses a library of real female human speech recordings.
-This makes the alerts more understandable and pleasant to listen to, compared to synthetic speech.
+8. **Real Human Speech**: To enhance clarity and improve user experience, SkywarnPlus uses a library of real female human speech recordings for alerts.
+This creates a more natural listening experience compared to synthetic speech and aids in clear communication of alert messages.

-8. **Maintenance**: Lastly, SkywarnPlus is designed with efficiency in mind.
-It minimizes its impact on internet bandwidth and physical storage, making it a great choice for systems like Raspberry Pi.
+9. **Maintenance and Resource Management**: Designed with efficiency in mind, SkywarnPlus minimizes its impact on internet bandwidth and physical storage.
+The system conducts its operations mindful of resource usage, making it particularly suitable for devices with limited resources, such as Raspberry Pi.

-SkywarnPlus's design strikes a balance between functionality and resource efficiency.
-While it provides a comprehensive range of features, it is also careful to respect your system's resources, ensuring a smooth and responsive experience for users.
+This combination of steps ensures SkywarnPlus provides reliable, timely, and accurate weather alerts, while respecting your system's resources and providing extensive customization options.

 ## Installation